A fast iterative PDE-based algorithm for feedback controls of nonsmooth mean-field control problems

-\textbf{Abstract.} A PDE-based accelerated gradient algorithm is proposed to seek optimal feedback controls of McKean-Vlasov dynamics subject to nonsmooth costs, whose coefficients involve mean-field interactions both on the state and action.
-It exploits a forward-backward splitting approach and iteratively refines the approximate controls based on the gradients of smooth costs, the proximal maps of nonsmooth costs, and dynamically updated momentum parameters.
-At each step, the state dynamics is realized via a particle approximation, and the required gradient is evaluated through a coupled system of nonlocal linear PDEs.
+\textbf{Abstract.} We propose a PDE-based accelerated gradient algorithm for optimal feedback controls of McKean--Vlasov dynamics that involve mean-field interactions both in the state and action.
+The method exploits a forward-backward splitting approach and iteratively refines the approximate controls based on the gradients of smooth costs, the proximal maps of nonsmooth costs, and dynamically updated momentum parameters.
+At each step, the state dynamics is approximated via a particle system, and the required gradient is evaluated through a coupled system of nonlocal linear PDEs.
 The latter is solved by finite difference approximation or neural network-based residual approximation, depending on the state dimension.
-Exhaustive numerical experiments for low and high-dimensional mean-field control problems, including sparse stabilization of stochastic Cucker-Smale models, are presented, which reveal that our algorithm captures important structures of the optimal feedback control, and achieves a robust performance with respect to parameter perturbation.
+We present exhaustive numerical experiments for low and high-dimensional mean-field control problems, including sparse stabilization of stochastic Cucker--Smale models, which reveal that our algorithm captures important structures of the optimal feedback control and achieves a robust performance with respect to parameter perturbation.